 Remedial/Developmental Courses: Classes in these categories will be included when determining both your cumulative GPA and your percentage of credits completed.
 Up to 30 remedial/developmental credits shall be excluded from the maximum time-frame calculation.

 Repeats: Repeated credits will be treated as credits attempted but no additional credit will be allowed.
 The SCSU Academic Policy may limit the number of times you may repeat a course.
 When an undergraduate course is repeated, the highest grade earned will be the official grade used to calculate GPA.
-When a graduate course is repeated, both grades are used in determining the cumulative grade point average.
+When a graduate or doctoral course is repeated, both grades are used in determining the cumulative grade point average.

 Transfer Credits: Transfer credits accepted by SCSU count as credits earned and attempted for calculation of your cumulative completion percentage; however, grades associated with these credits will not be used to calculate your cumulative GPA.
 Transfer credits accepted by SCSU will be used to determine the credit range for the minimum cumulative GPA requirement and will apply toward the maximum time frame calculation.
 If you are transferring to SCSU with a significant number of credits, you should determine how many credits of remaining eligibility you have.
 Then plan your coursework accordingly to ensure graduation within the maximum time frame, including accepted transfer credits and attempted SCSU credits.
+Transfer credits are not included in the credit completion rate calculation until the student has completed one term or semester at SCSU following the acceptance of the transfer credits.

 Credit by Examination: Courses which appear on a student’s SCSU transcript as credit-by-examination will not count as credits attempted but will count as credits earned.